 What is indolent lymphoma?

-Indolent lymphoma is a group of low-grade lymphomas that are slowly progressive and most don't benefit from treatment with chemotherapy.
+Indolent lymphoma is a group of low-grade lymphomas that are slowly progressive and most don't benefit from treatment with chemotherapy (unless the patient is feeling sick).
 These lymphomas comprise up to 1/3 of all canine lymphoma.

-Since the disease course is vastly different from the more common and more aggressive large cell lymphoma, an accurate diagnosis is essential.
+Since the disease course is vastly different from the more common and more aggressive diffuse large B cell lymphoma and peripheral T cell lymphoma, an accurate diagnosis is essential.

-Examples of indolent lymphoma include t zone lymphoma, marginal zone lymphoma, mantle cell and follicular lymphoma.
+Examples of indolent lymphoma include T zone lymphoma, marginal zone lymphoma, and follicular lymphoma.

 T zone lymphoma actually accounts for 12% of all lymphoma in dogs and is frequently misdiagnosed.

-Forty percent of dogs that develop t zone lymphoma are golden retrievers - it is most common in this breed.
-The median age at diagnosis (half are older and half are younger) is 10 years; most dogs have enlarged lymph nodes and an elevated lymphocyte count on blood work.
+Forty percent of dogs that develop T zone lymphoma are golden retrievers - it is most common in this breed.
+The median age at diagnosis (half are older and half are younger) is 10 years; most dogs have enlarged lymph nodes and an elevated lymphocyte count on blood work, but feel normal.